- Job Training

 The Renewable Energy tax credit (A.R.S. § 41-1511) was established by the Arizona legislature in 2009 to promote the renewable energy industry in the state.
 During the 2010 legislative session, technical corrections were proposed through Senate Bill 1201.
 These amendments became effective on July 29, 2010 and are retroactive to September 30, 2009.
+The statute was further amended in 2017 to remove the income tax incentive.

 For more detailed information please see below or direct questions to the Program Manager.